The Open Network archival node dump store

 Dump files format and structure

 Dumps are provided in zfs snapshot files compressed using zstd.
 Each dump contains full zfs dump of ton archival node database, the masterchain tip seqno within this dump is included in filename.
-For example: mainnet_full_42847499.zfs.zstd at the moment creation of full dumps is initialized every Sunday at 02:30 UTC, creation of dump takes about 12 hours.
+For example: mainnet_full_42847499.zfs.zstd.

 Important notes